ArduPilot/ardupilot_wiki/common/source/docs/common-accelerometer-calibration.rst

 Simple Calibration
 ==================

-Sometimes, for very large vehicles, its not easy to do the full 3-axis calibration.
-In this case, the **Simple Accel Cal** can be done with the vehicle held still and in level attitude.
-This only calibrates the main offsets of the accelerometers, not the minor off axis variations, so its not ideal in terms of optimal performance, but is sometimes an acceptable compromise.
+Sometimes, for very large vehicles, it's not easy to do the full 3-axis calibration.
+In this case, the **Simple Accel Cal** can be done with the vehicle held still and in a level attitude.
+This only calibrates the main offsets of the accelerometers, not the minor off-axis variations, so it's not ideal in terms of optimal performance, but is sometimes an acceptable compromise.

-.. note:: this is **NOT** the same as the **Calibrate Level** function.
-In order to use that function, either a full 3 axis, or simple calibration, must be done first!
+.. note:: This is **NOT** the same as the **Calibrate Level** function.
+To use that function, either a full 3-axis or simple calibration must be done first!

 Video demonstration (Copter)
 ============================